forhire/ibgw/README.md

-# Interactive Brokers Gateway HELM 3 Chart to deploy to Kubernetes
+# Helm 3 charts to deploy Interactive Brokers Gateway and other IB related containers to Kubernets

 HELM 3 chart to deploy IB Gateway running in Docker to a Kubernetes cluster.
 Currently has basic TCP port monitoring so Kubernetes will restart the instance, if it stops responding.